 If your PSA test indicates prostate cancer, your provider schedules a biopsy, a test that collects a small sample of cells from your prostate.
 These cells are then examined in a lab to check for cancerous cells.

+The majority of low grade prostate cancer is actually just monitored with a program called Active Surveillance.
+Decreasing the chance that a man is exposed to the side effects of treatment with very early stage prostate cancer.
 Your team at Pacific Northwest Urology Specialists provides customized treatments depending on the stage of your prostate cancer.
 For example, the health care experts may suggest radiation or chemotherapy to kill the cancerous cells and shrink your tumor.
 Your doctor may also prescribe androgen deprivation therapy (ADT), which is a type of hormone therapy that reduces your testosterone and other male hormones to slow cancer growth.
 ADT is used when your prostate cancer has metastasized and is affecting tissue outside of your prostate.

 Your doctor may also recommend a surgical procedure to remove cancer.
 They perform traditional surgeries to excise the tumor as well as cryosurgery to freeze the cancerous cells.